dtanony/AW-Runtime-Monitor/README.md

 ```

 Note that you need to source Autoware's setup file before launching the monitor.
+Autoware is assumed to be installed in the home directory (`~`).
+If it is installed elsewhere, update the path accordingly.

 By default, the shield is enable.
 To disable it, use option `-v false`.
 For more details about the tool usage, use `python main.py -h`.